keeratbh15-ui/T20-Leagues-Stats-Dashboard/README.md

 ---

 ## Repository Contents
-* `*.pbix`: Complete Power BI Report file with visuals, themes, and DAX measures.
+* `t20.pbix`: Complete Power BI Report file with visuals, themes, and DAX measures.
-* `data/`: Processed CSV dataset files utilized to feed the report.
+* `T20-Leagues-Dataset.zip`: The cleaned and consolidated datasets used to power the dashboard (compressed due to file size limits).
+Extract this folder to access the raw CSV files.
+* `images/`: Folder containing high-resolution screenshots of the main dashboard and league-specific filters.